Anshul-Solanki/CPAlgos/EllipticCurveCryptography/README.md

 These point operations create trapdoor function for ECC (details in later section)
 Useful tool to visualize elliptic curves based on equation - https://www.desmos.com/calculator/ialhd71we3

-**Public / Private keys - EC points**

 **Generating Private Key**
-It is simply generating a random number between limits.
+It is simply generating a random integer (mostly prime) between limits.
 In this case the limit is defined by "range of the curve's field size"
-Very nice explanation: https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/ (still not very concrete)
-Great source to understand E2E encryption steps - https://cryptobook.nakov.com/asymmetric-key-ciphers/ecc-encryption-decryption

 **Computing Public Key**
-First we have generator point - and multiplying it with private key (k) gives the EC point as public key
+First we have generator point - which is pre-defined EC point.
+And multiplying it with private key (k) gives the EC point as public key
 More details here: https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc

 **Trapdoor function of ECC**